MicrosoftDocs/azure-devops-docs/docs/artifacts/start-using-azure-artifacts.md

 you don't get billed for Pipeline Artifacts, and Pipeline Caching.

 > [!NOTE]
 > Packages in the recycle bin still count as part of your storage consumption.
-Those packages will be deleted permanently after 30 days but if you want to delete them sooner, you can navigate to your recycle bin and delete them manually.
+Those packages get deleted permanently after 30 days.
+If you want to delete them sooner, go to your recycle bin and delete them manually.

 ### Q: I'm storing Artifacts but my storage consumption shows 0 GiB?